Paul Burrell: Media career

+Burrell has appeared multiple times on the reality programme I'm a Celebrity...Get Me Out of Here!, first on the fourth series in November 2004, placing second after 18 Days on the show.
+In 2018, he participated in the fourth season of the Australian version, as an intruder on Day 17 of the show.
+He placed 9th, being evicted on Day 37.
+In 2023, he appeared in I'm a Celebrity...
+South Africa, a special All-Star edition of I'm a Celebrity with other former notable contestants.

-On 21 November 2004, Burrell entered the fourth series of the ITV reality television show I'm a Celebrity...Get Me Out of Here! and finished as runner-up on 6 December 2004.
-He was a judge and trainer on Australian Princess in 2005, and in March 2006 appeared on Countdown in Dictionary Corner.
+He also appeared as a judge and trainer on Australian Princess in 2005, and in March 2006 appeared on Countdown in Dictionary Corner.

 In early 2006, he appeared as Richard Gere on ITV's Celebrity Stars in Their Eyes, singing "Razzle Dazzle" from Chicago, the film version of the Broadway musical.
 A further TV appearance in September 2006 was followed by another in 2015.

 In February 2017, Burrell and his house in Peckforton appeared in an episode of ITV's UK reality TV series Through the Keyhole with Keith Lemon.
 In August 2017, he appeared in Series 2 of the Channel 5 UK reality TV series In Therapy.
 In November 2017, a television documentary, Diana: The Royal Truth, for which Burrell was the primary source, was released in the UK.

 Personal life

-Burrell was married to Maria Cosgrove, who formerly worked for Prince Philip, Duke of Edinburgh.
+Burrell was married to Maria Cosgrove.
 They met while working in Buckingham Palace and have two sons.

-In 2017, a divorced Burrell announced he was marrying his male partner, Graham Cooper, a corporate lawyer whom he met ten years ago.
+In 2017, a divorced Burrell announced he was marrying his partner, Graham Cooper, a corporate lawyer he had met ten years prior.
 This occurred on 2 April 2017 in Bowness-on-Windermere.

-In July 2019, Burrell sold his florist shop as a going concern and retired to live with his husband in their 19th-century mock-Tudor house in Peckforton, Cheshire.
+In July 2019, Burrell sold his florist shop as a going concern and retired to live with his husband in Peckforton, Cheshire.

 Burrell is a fan of Wrexham Football Club and St Helens Rugby Football Club.
 His pastimes include travelling and painting churchyard scenes.

-On 30 January 2023, Burrell announced that he had been diagnosed with prostate cancer in 2022 and was receiving treatment.
+In January 2023, Burrell announced that he had been diagnosed with prostate cancer in 2022 and was receiving treatment.
+On 16 November 2023, during an appearance on the ITV British breakfast television programme Lorraine, he announced that he had been given the "all clear" regarding his cancer but would need further follow up and medical care.

 Honours

 He was awarded the Royal Victorian Medal in November 1997 for services to the Royal Family.
-He also received the Queen Elizabeth II Version of the Royal Household Long and Faithful Service Medal for 20 years service to the Royal Family.